iscc/iscc-web/README.md

 **Demo Frontend**

-The service also hosts a [Vue.js](https://vuejs.org/) based demo frontend that shows how to upload media files, geneerate ISCCs, embed metadata, and compare ISCCs.
+The service also hosts a [Vue.js](https://vuejs.org/) based demo frontend that shows how to upload media files, geneerate ISCCs, embed metadata, and compare ISCCs.<br><br>

 ## Configuration